ImmyGarth01/A00025521---OSJournal-/Phase-4/phase-4.md

 ### b.
 Disabling the Root
 ![DisableRoot.png](Images/DisableRoot.png)

-To do this I log into the nano file and change the comment of PermitRootLogin to no and remove the # so it can be implemented
+To do this I log into the nano file and change the comment of PermitRootLogin to no from yes and remove the # so it can be implemented

 ### c.
 Restart/ Updating security Configuration